mitchos/pyZscaler/docs/zscaler-sdk/zia/index.markdown

         pprint(user)
 ```

-## ZIA Parameters
+## pyZscaler ZIA Parameters

-The table below shows the parameters that the ZIA Class requires.
+The table below shows the parameters that the pyZscaler ZIA Class requires.

 | Param        | ENV        | Description |
 |:-------------|:------------------|:------|